 The RSA Trust Inspiring Women Programme provides a range of advice, training and mentoring services to women to empower them with the knowledge and skills to start their own businesses.
 The annual scheme, which commenced in 2008, has already supported 156 women from Enfield and more recently from Haringey and Waltham Forest, and was fully funded by The RSA Trust until 2016.
 In 2016 Enterprise Enfield secured European Regional Development Funding which enabled the organisation to offer a brand new Inspiring Women Programme to assist women throughout London to realise their business dreams.
 This scheme provides advice, guidance and seminars to both start-ups and early stage businesses.

 Many former participants of the Inspiring Women Programme now have businesses which have been highly commended through winning industry and business awards.
-The RSA Trust’s Inspiring Women’s Programme has also enabled Enterprise Enfield to secure and deliver an exciting new Female Founders Accelerator Programme funded by JP Morgan Chase.
-JP Morgan Chase Foundation were looking for organisations with a track record of supporting women in business to deliver their scheme and approached Enterprise Enfield having seen its excellent work and results from Inspiring Women.
+The RSA Trust’s Inspiring Women’s Programme has also enabled Enterprise Enfield to secure and deliver an exciting new Female Founders Accelerator Programme supported by J.P.
+Morgan.
+J.P.
+Morgan were looking for organisations with a track record of supporting women in business to deliver their scheme and approached Enterprise Enfield having seen its excellent work and results from Inspiring Women.
 The new 4 month scheme allows women from previous Inspiring Women start up courses to receive dedicated support to grow their existing businesses to the next level.

 RSA Trust Inspiring Women Case Studies:

 When Gladys Anoquah was handed the keys to her new premises, she knew that it was perfect place to set roots for her new business.
 Since that day back in August 2013, her business, Natgab Services Limited, has begun to firmly establish a place among care providers in London and Gladys herself is often called upon to act as a consultant to local health authorities.